shu8hamrajput/collm/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the **GPL** License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

-- This package integrates cutting-edge LLM technology and programming libraries to provide a seamless experience for developers, learners, and data scientists alike.
+- **Collm** combines the strengths of advanced AI models and versatile programming tools to empower developers and data scientists.
-- Contributions from the open-source community help improve this package continuously.
+- Thanks to the open-source community for their contributions that help improve **Collm** continuously.